ABOUT

 Stray fact #1: In the Bodleian Library in Oxford, he discovered William Blake’s recipe for making white paint.
 It involved glue.

 In 1983 Mark and his wife Ann moved to Montreal.
 His first book, a work of literary travel titled Beyond Forget: Rediscovering the Prairies, appeared in 1986.
-A year later he embarked on the adventure of parenthood and joined the staff of the Montreal Gazette.
+A year later he embarked on the adventure of parenthood and joined the Montreal Gazette.
 He spent sixteen years there, working as a feature writer, book-review editor and literary columnist.
-He won a National Newspaper Award for critical writing, and, following a trip to Ethiopia, Djibouti and Somaliland, received an NNA nomination for international reporting.
+He won a National Newspaper Award for critical writing, and, following a trip to the Horn of Africa received an NNA nomination for international reporting.

 Stray fact #2: Researching a feature story for the Gazette, he helped rediscover a lost type of fruit: the Montreal Melon.